twitter-archive/kestrel/docs/guide.md

 To reload the config file on a running server, send "reload" the same way.
 You should immediately see the changes in "dump_config", to confirm.
-Reloading will only affect queue configuration, not global server configuration.
+Reloading will only affect queue and alias configuration, not global server configuration.
 To change the server configuration, restart the server.

 Logging is configured according to `util-logging`.
 The logging configuration syntax is described here: